The INterview Process Step-by-step

 Take some time right after the interview to sit down and take notes about the interview.
 These notes could include:

-- Topics you discussed the most
+- Topics you discussed

 - What you learned about the company